veksha/cuda_exterminal/readme/readme.txt

     Disabled by default.

 Questions and Answers:
-    Q: What if I shut down the shell by typing `exit` command?
+    Q: What if I will shut down the shell by typing `exit` command?
     A: It will be restared.

     Q: I have esc_focuses_editor=1 in my config, how can I send ESC key to terminal app in this case?